swalladge/hit226-a1/README.md

 Copyright © 2016 Samuel Walladge

+## Background

+This is a mini website created for a uni subject on web development (responsive design and accessible javascript).

 ## Assignment 1B Notes

 The live site for my submission for assignment 1B can be found at https://uni.swalladge.id.au/hit226/assignment1b/.